 Spring hangers are an integrated part of the Piping Industry.
 The use of spring hangers for supporting pipe weights are well-known to every piping engineer.
 Whenever some rigid supports are not taking load due to its thermal movement or rigid supports are creating bad effects on equipment connection Piping engineers suggest the use of a spring hanger to share some of the loads and to keep the piping system safe.

 The selection of the appropriate type of hanger support for any given application is governed by the individual piping configuration and job requirements.

 - Variable Spring Hanger- Loads vary throughout its operating range and

 - Constant Spring hanger- Load remains constant throughout its operating range.

-The following write up will provide a simple guideline for selection of both Variable and constant Spring hanger while analysing a piping system using Caesar II.
+The following write up will provide a simple guideline for the selection of both Variable and constant Spring hanger while analyzing a piping system using Caesar II.

-Cold Load = Operating Load + Movement x Spring Rate (For pipe movement up)
+- Cold Load = Operating Load + Movement x Spring Rate (For pipe movement up) or

 5. If the Cold load lies beyond the working range in the selection chart, then select higher spring size or the next travel range.